 I’m wiped out.
-Another super busy day @ work.
+Another super busy day at work.
 I’m hot and sweaty.
 After I post this I’m going to hop in the shower.
 As I said before, when I talked about work, I know I shouldn’t complain.
-One of my friends on FB just got laid off last week, and he’s got a wife and kid.
+One of my friends on FB just got laid off last week, and he’s got a wife and a kid.
 Another blogger I read last night has been out of work for months and their Unemployment Coverage runs out this month.
-I’ve got two other friends who’ve been looking for work for months, and just had to move to another state in hopes that the prospects are better their.
-So all of this folks would love to be in my position.
+I’ve got two other friends who’ve been looking for work for months and just had to move to another state in hopes that the prospects are better there.
+So all of these folks would love to be in my position.
 I just need to keep telling myself that.

 But, on the plus side, at least I got my blogging mojo back (I think).
 Knocked out 9 yesterday, which is pretty good.
 Oh, and on a funny note, my last post was actually my 200th blog.
 Not only that, but when I signed up to Twitter a couple of months ago, I set up my account so that whenever I post a new blog here, it automatically posts to my Twitter account, and the last post also happened to be my 200th tweet!
 What a coincidence!
 I mean, it’s not like it was planned that way since most of my tweets before were just news links that I clicked on.